sukritishah15/DS-Algo-Point/README.md

 - Every time you add a file via a Pull Request also update the README.md file for that particular language in **Alphabetical Order** in the same PR.
 You'll find a README.md file in each language folder.
 - **Plagiarism is not encouraged and a plagiarized PR won't be accepted at all.**
 - **PR should be created within a week of you being assigned to it.**
-- **At no point of time, you can claim more than 4 issues i.e. you can have at max 4 working issues for this repository, at any point of time.**
+- **At no point of time, you can claim more than 4 issues i.e. you can have at max 4 working issues, for this repository, at any point of time.**

 ### Where to upload the files